 I shoot with a Canon Mark III and 6D with an arsenal of lenses that I choose for specific purposes.
 I bring the light (flash, softboxes, other diffusers) for receptions and for venues that are dimly lit and have back-ups on hand just in case!
 Sometimes I even shoot with two cameras at once!
 But remember, all of these items are just tools and only as useful as the photographer holding them!

 Sure thing!
 I’m happy to work with a planner or coordinator on timelines and vendor coordination!
-However, I do require contractual issues to be dealt with directly and not through a third-party.
+I do require contractual issues to be dealt with directly, but have witnessed first hand how a good coordinator can really add to the enjoyment of your day!
 P.S.
-If you need a recommendation for a coordinator or planner, I’m happy to pass along some names!
+If you need a recommendation, I’m happy to pass along some planners' names!

 Sure thing.
 If there's a combination of services and products you'd like to book but don't see listed in the proposal, just shoot me an email and we'll tailor a package to your individual needs.